mgimond/Colby-summer-git-workshop-2021/README.md

 # Intro to Git and Github

 ## Installing Git

 * For **Windows**, Git can be installed from https://gitforwindows.org/.
 Go with the default installation  options.
 * For **Macs**, Git can be installed from  http://git-scm.com/downloads.
 Go with the default installation options.

-> Note 1:  that the installers may install both a GUI and a Bash Git environment.
+> Note 1: The  installers may install both a GUI and a Bash Git environment.
 This workshop will work exclusively in the Bash environment.

 > Note 2: Some students have experienced issues installing Git on their Macs.
-A workaround that seems to work can be found [here](git_mac_issues.md).
+A workaround that seems to work can be found [here](git_mac_issue.md).

 ## Creating a GitHub account